sumbono/naive_bayes/README.md

 ```

 #### Result:
-visualization of the terrain data and its boundary.
+`test.png` as a visualization of the terrain data and its boundary.